api3dao/airnode/packages/operation/README.md

 `templates.[name].endpoint` - a unique name given to the endpoint.
 Casing is important here

-`templates.[name].oisTitle` - the title of an [OIS](https://github.com/api3dao/api3-docs/blob/master/airnode/ois.md).
-This is used to derive the [endpointId](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/endpoint.md) which should match an `endpointId` in a [config.json trigger](https://github.com/api3dao/api3-docs/blob/master/airnode/config-json.md)
+`templates.[name].oisTitle` - the title of an `OIS`.
+This is used to derive the `endpointId` which should match an `endpointId` in a `config.json` trigger.

 `templates.[name].parameters` - a list of parameters that will be encoded directly using [airnode-abi](https://github.com/api3dao/airnode/tree/master/packages/airnode-abi)

 ### 3. authorizers

 `authorizers` is a key/value object where the key represents the unique authorizer name and the value is either an existing address or a string name of an existing authorizer contract.
 Values beginning with `0x` will not be deployed, while all other values will require a contract of the same name.
-See the [Authorizer documentation](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/authorizer.md) for more details.

 ### 4. requesters

 `requesters` - a key/value object where the key represents the unique requester contract name and the value represents the requester options.
 All names defined correspond with actual contracts in the `contracts/folder`.
-See the [client documentation](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/requester.md) for more details.

 `requester.[name].sponsors` - a list of sponsors who have sponsored the requester.
-See the [sponsorship documentation](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/endorsement.md) for more details.

 ### 5. sponsors

 Sponsors represent an ordered list of entities making requests to a given Airnode.
 Typically these would be individuals or businesses.
-You can find more information in the [Sponsor documentation](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/sponsor.md).

 It is important to note that sponsors is an array as they are assigned accounts in order.
 This is necessary as sponsors need to use the same wallet when running each script.